 I also harboured a notion that walking with the river would align with a perennial feeling I have, that the process of imagining and writing poetry itself takes the form of a river, one which belongs to the geography of my interior.

 What a pleasant surprise to discover a review of my first book of poems Broken Ground (UWAP - 2018) in the online journal Plumwood Mountain by Cassandra Atherton.
 It was posted in 2019 and I’ve not see it till now.
-It’s a searching and intelligent piece—as one might expect reading the reviewer’s publication history and academic postings—and I especially appreciate Cassandra’s remarks about the prose poem One Thing That Matters, which I intended to be the collection’s centre piece.
+It’s a searching and intelligent piece—as one might expect reading the reviewer’s publication history and academic standing—and I especially appreciate Cassandra’s remarks about the prose poem One Thing That Matters, which I intended to be the collection’s centre piece.

 A still day high in the hills